marijnh/Eloquent-JavaScript/13_browser.md

 A _network ((protocol))_ describes a style of communication over a ((network)).
-There are protocols for sending email, for fetching email, for sharing files, or even for controlling computers that happen to be infected by malicious software.
+There are protocols for sending email, for fetching email, for sharing files, and even for controlling computers that happen to be infected by malicious software.

 {{indexsee "Hypertext Transfer Prototol", HTTP}}